ZhipengCai/MaxConTreeSearch/README.md

 Consensus maximization is an effective tool for robust fitting in computer vision.
 A* Tree Search is one of the most efficient method for globally optimal consensus maximization.
 In this work, we propose two new techniques that significantly accelerate A* Tree Search, making it capable of handling problems with much larger number of outliers.

-The demo is free for non-commercial academic use.
+This demo is free for non-commercial academic use.
 Any commercial use is strictly prohibited without the authors' consent.
 Please acknowledge the authors by citing:

 ```